Use the Azure Cosmos DB Emulator for local development and testing

-The Azure Cosmos DB Emulator is installed by default to the
+The Azure Cosmos DB Emulator is installed to

-C:\Program Files\Azure Cosmos DB Emulator directory.
+C:\Program Files\Azure Cosmos DB Emulator by default.
 You can also start and stop the emulator from the command-line.
-See command-line tool reference for more information.
+For more information, see the command-line tool reference.

 Start Data Explorer

-When the Azure Cosmos DB emulator launches it will automatically open the Azure Cosmos DB Data Explorer in your browser.
-The address will appear as https://localhost:8081/_explorer/index.html.
-If you close the explorer and would like to re-open it later, you can either open the URL in your browser or launch it from the Azure Cosmos DB Emulator in the Windows Tray Icon as shown below.
+When the Azure Cosmos DB Emulator launches, it automatically opens the Azure Cosmos DB Data Explorer in your browser.
+The address appears as https://localhost:8081/_explorer/index.html.
+If you close the explorer and would like to reopen it later, you can either open the URL in your browser or launch it from the Azure Cosmos DB Emulator in the Windows Tray Icon as shown below.